 A Christmas cactus is one of three popular holiday cacti: Easter, Thanksgiving and Christmas.
-You can probably guess by their names when these plants usually bloom; Thanksgiving cacti typically start in late fall and Christmas cacti around a month later.
-An Easter cactus starts producing flower buds in February.
+You can probably guess by their names when these plants usually bloom; Thanksgiving cacti typically start in late fall and Christmas cacti, around a month later.
+An Easter cactus often starts producing flower buds after the height of winter.

-Thanksgiving cacti are often sold as “Christmas cacti” and these two holiday plants look very similar.
-Both fall under the genus Schlumbergera, have the same color scheme and require the same care.
+Thanksgiving cacti are often sold as “Christmas cacti,” and these two holiday plants look very similar.
+In fact the Thanksgiving species was a parent of the hybrid Christmas plant.
+Commercial growers can treat both types to bloom at a prescribed time for holiday sales.
+Both fall in the genus Schlumbergera, have the same color scheme and require the same care.
 There are two main differences between a Christmas and Thanksgiving cactus: the flowering season, which we have already discussed, and the segments of the leaves.
-To help determine whether your cactus is a Christmas or Thanksgiving variety will depend on the edges of the leaf segments.
-Christmas cacti have smooth, round edges while Thanksgiving cacti have pointy, jagged ones.
-A Thanksgiving cactus is shown at the top of this article; a Christmas cactus is shown at right.
-Note the difference in the leaves.
+True Christmas cacti (S. xbuckleyi) have smooth, round leaf edges while Thanksgiving cacti (S. truncata) have jagged leaf edges.

 If your plant possesses the telltale rounded leaves of the Christmas cactus yet insists on blooming earlier in the fall, it's likely due to its growing conditions.
 Both Thanksgiving and Christmas cacti need cool temperatures to spur flower buds.
 Night temperatures between 55 and 60 degrees (F) are ideal.
 Flowering is also best with longer periods of total darkness, around 13 to 16 hours each night.
 Flowering should follow after about eight weeks of this treatment.
 The earlier the onset of cool conditions and long nights, the sooner the plant will flower.
 Try keeping your plant in a warm, well-lit spot, such as a room you use throughout the evening, for longer into the fall if you'd like it to bloom later in the season.

 Recommended related reading: